4ist/DOCXtra/README.md

 This is a desktop application running in electron.
 The UI was written in angular, and the backend uses an electron API layer on top of a node processing application.
 The replacement engine for the backend uses the DOCXtemplater library.

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.1.7.

 ## Preparing the App

 Requirements: Git, Node.js